oresat/oresat-c3-software/docs/edl.rst

 .. note:: Octets are used instead of bytes as octets are garunteed to be 8 bits and bytes are not.

-The main form of commication between OreSat and UniClOGS is thru the EDL (Engineering Data Link).
+The main form of communication between OreSat and UniClOGS is thru the EDL (Engineering Data Link).

 The EDL has Uplink and Downlink.